 About Cayman Islands

-The Cayman Islands, a British Overseas Territory, encompasses 3 islands in the western Caribbean Sea.
+Book your next dream vacation to the Cayman Islands.
 Grand Cayman, the largest island, is known for its beach resorts and varied scuba diving and snorkelling sites.
 Cayman Brac is popular for deep-sea fishing of tuna, marlin and barracuda.
 Little Cayman, the smallest island, is home to diverse wildlife, from rock iguanas to red-footed boobies.

 The Caymans have one of the highest living standards in the world.
 This is mostly due to their position as a major financial centre and their tourism industry.
 The islands attract over one million visitors every year.
 The Caymans offers white beaches, bountiful sunshine and classy, yet expensive, accommodation and restaurants.
 The outstanding coral reefs and incredibly clear waters have made this island group a favourite destination for divers.

 The largest island, Grand Cayman is just 13km wide and 35km long.
 Grand Cayman receives the most visitors, with the Seven Mile Beach as the main attraction.
 Cayman Brac and Little Cayman are quieter but as spectacular.